ehabkost/habkost.net/habkost-net/_posts/2016-11-28-introduction-qemu-apis.markdown

 ## qdev

-qdev [was added to QEMU in 2009](https://github.com/qemu/qemu/commit/aae9460e244c7abe70b72ff374b3aa102bb09691).
-I couldn't find clear pointers to its origins and goals on qemu- devel or source code commits.

-qdev manages the QEMU _device tree_, based on a hierarchy of _buses_ and _devices_.
+qdev [was added to QEMU in 2009](https://github.com/qemu/qemu/commit/aae9460e244c7abe70b72ff374b3aa102bb09691). qdev manages the QEMU _device tree_, based on a hierarchy of _buses_ and _devices_.
 You can see the device tree managed by qdev using the `info qtree` monitor command in QEMU.